 He was 1 of 5 athletes that was chosen to represent South Africa at International Wheelchair and Amputee Sports (IWAS) Junior 2015 in Netherlands where he won Bronze in 200m.
 He also competed in the 100m,Long Jump and Javelin.

-Brandon is doing Matric in 2018 and was also chosen to serve on the Leadership Board for High School Dr EG Jansen.
+Brandon was also chosen to serve on the Leadership Board for High School Dr EG Jansen.
+His dream is to work for Toyota SA after school.

 He does motivational talks at schools on the east rand and encourages others to use their talents.
 "Be thankful for what you do have, instead of complaining about the things you don't have."